mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.5.7 - 5-6-19 =
+* Fixed: multiple PHP Warnings
+* Fixed: multiple conflicts with 3rd party products
+* Fixed: an issue with Page Speed data for custom URLs
+* Fixed: an issue with logging WP Time Capsule backups on specific setups
+* Fixed: an issue with short login session
+* Added: multiple security enhancements
+* Added: support for the WP Staging Pro (free features only)
+* Added: support for plugin/theme installation requests to HTTP Basic Auth protected MainWP Dashboards

 = 3.5.6 - 3-25-19 =
 * Fixed: an issue with checking Page Speed data